 Another rather unfortunate consequence of not having a sealed roof is that when it snows outside, it snows inside as well.
 Walking though the centre on Saturday felt like just being outside as as much snow seemed to be falling inside as it was outside.

 This entry was posted on Friday, March 15th, 2013 at 2:51 pm and is filed under Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.